redhat-nfvpe/toad/README.md

 ### Jenkins Slave Installation

-If you wish you automate the deployment of your Jenkins baremetal slave machine, you can use Kickstart (or other similar methods).
+If you wish to automate the deployment of your Jenkins baremetal slave machine, you can use Kickstart (or other similar methods).
 A base minimal installation of a CentOS node, as booted from a cdrom (we're using CentOS as booted from the vFlash partition on a DRAC) can be configured during boot by